* World stocks flat after two days of gains

-LONDON, Oct 25 (Reuters) - Geopolitical tensions, muted economic data and mixed earnings stymied global stocks on Friday with sterling languishing near a one week lows amid a new bout of Brexit anxiety.
+LONDON, Oct 25 (Reuters) - Geopolitical tensions, muted economic data and mixed earnings stymied global stocks and weighed on crude oil prices on Friday with sterling hovering just above one week lows amid a new bout of Brexit anxiety.

-European stock markets traded broadly softer with the pan regional STOXX 600 slipping 0.3%, with Germany's DAX eased 0.2% while Britain's FTSE fell 0.4%.
+European stock markets opened broadly softer with the pan regional STOXX 600 slipping 0.3%, with Germany's DAX eased 0.1% while Britain's FTSE fell 0.4%.

 Losses were led by the food and beverage sector weighed after the world's largest beer maker by Anheuser-Busch InBev tumbled 9% on disappointing quarterly profit and a glum outlook as the earnings season rumbled on.